IanPhilips/UnityOculusAndroidVRBrowser/README.md

 If you want to input text, connect your Oculus via usb and use the command: `adb shell input text 'yourtexthere'`

 The demo supports two 'tabs' at the moment, also known as sessions in GeckoView lingo.
 You can switch between youtube and browser sessions which are essentially tabs in a browser.
 The demo and plugin are kind of hard-wired for these two special tabs atm though the wires are not very hard.

+Thanks to sienori you can have multiple windows now, just duplicate the webview panel and fix the UI connections (on the BrowserView component and the UI components themselves).

 **Displaying Over the Browser:**
 Use the `UnderlayBrowserDemo` scene to render over the browser view.